 And you're done.
 The double- or triple-tap gesture will now launch the camera no matter where you are on your iPhone.
 A note, because this feature is still in beta: after you assign the shortcut to the back tap, you might need to open the Shortcuts app again for it to start working properly.

-Do you have any questions about using shortcuts with the new back tap feature on your iPhone?
+Do you have any questions about using shortcuts with the new back tap in iOS 14?
 Let us know in the comments.